 Drive – The Sainsbury Centre has a limited number of free first come, first served parking spaces outside the building, and spaces cannot be reserved or booked.
 We are very well served by bus services and recommend using alternative forms of transport where possible, which are listed below.

 You will need to obtain a parking permit from the Visitor Services desk.
-If the car park is full, you can use the UEA Central car park, located off Chancellors Drive, free of charge until 17 September 2021.
-Please ensure you display a parking permit.
+If the car park is full, you can use the UEA Central car park, located off Chancellors Drive.

 Please be aware that UEA staff and UEA students are not permitted to use the Sainsbury Centre P7 car park at any time, even when visiting the Sainsbury Centre.
 Please refer to the UEA Parking Policy.
 The UEA offers alternative pay and display parking.
 Find our parking map by clicking the ‘read more’ button below.

 Bus – Bus routes 25 and 26 run from Norwich Train Station and reach the Sainsbury Centre via Norwich City.
-Face coverings are recommended.
+More information and timetables on the First Bus website here.

 Cycle – The Sainsbury Centre and UEA provide secure bike racks within walking distance of our building.

 Train – Trains from London to Norwich are served by Greater Anglia.
+It is a 25 minute taxi ride from the station to the Centre.
 You can find out more about tickets and routes from their dedicated page here.

 Coaches – We cannot accommodate coaches, or similar vehicles without pre-arrangement.
 Please read below section regarding group bookings.
 Contact firstname.lastname@example.org for further parking information.